COVID-19 (coronavirus) and your employment standards protections

 Learn more about infectious disease emergency leave.

 The ESA was amended on April 29, 2021 to require employers to provide eligible employees with up to three days of paid infectious disease emergency leave for certain reasons related to COVID‑19.
-Eligible employers can apply to the Workplace Safety and Insurance Board (WSIB) to be reimbursed for these payments.
 Paid infectious disease emergency leave was retroactive to April 19, 2021 and ended on March 31, 2023.
 Learn more about paid infectious disease emergency leave.

 Other job-protected leaves